Frequently Asked Questions About The Directed Study Pathway

 No, not necessarily.
 LECOM has an open-door policy; however, at times, appointments may be necessary because of faculty members’ other commitments, including teaching, administration, research, patient care and community service.

-No, this is strongly discouraged.
+No, working during medical school is strongly discouraged.
 Medical school is a full-time commitment, and it is strongly recommended that students do not participate in any employment while enrolled at LECOM.
 Students who do maintain employment often have serious academic difficulties.
 Medical school is required to be the primary focus of any medical student, as medical education bears little resemblance to undergraduate education with respect to the intensity and time requirements.
 All students must understand that it is impossible to complete the required material presented in modules and classes with less than a full commitment of time and effort.

 If you have any interest or any further questions, please contact the LECOM Admissions office or the Director of DSP.